alain-bouchard-quality/engineering-notes/how-to-promote-the-quality-best-practices.md

 # How to promote the Quality Best Practices

 Two ways to promote the quality best practices are: *Influencing* the teams or to *enforce* the best practices.
+A periodical team *reality check* about the current practices is the beginning of the process.
+A team can easily live in their own *Ivory Tower* or to be *biased* by this statement: *"We always did it that way so why changing it?"*.

 ## Influence or evangelize